megascrapper/ourairports_api/web/docs/src/about.md

 Welcome to the OurAirports JSON API documentation.
 Here you can find the URL for each data, the available queries as well as the fields and its data type.

-If you're looking for documentation of the `ourairports_api` crate, you should go to the rust documentation in the home page instead.
+If you're looking for documentation of the `ourairports_api` crate, you should go to the [library API documentation](https://docs.rs/ourairports/0.1.0/ourairports/) instead.

 For more information about what each field contains, you should go to the [OurAirports data dictionary](https://ourairports.com/help/data-dictionary.html).